 After graduating, Vishnu had a lot more work to do on himself to really dive deeper into his old wounds and begin to transform them so that he could live life to his fullest.
 He worked at New York Hospital/Cornell Medical University's Dermatopathology Laboratory processing biopsies.
 During this time, he completed his massage training (through Anjanette Decarlo) and ventured into the Himalayan Institute in Manhattan to learn the basics of meditation and was introduced to this profoundly designed system of therapeutic healing known as Core Energetics.
 He began therapy and was given the diagnosis of "Affective Disorder with Mixed Emotional Features and Post Traumatic Stress Disorder."
 Vishnu was emotionally stirred during the 90's when he learned the devastating effects of HIV/AIDS was having on so many people.
 Because of this he became, certified by NYC in HIV/AIDS education, counseling and testing.
 This led him to pursue a career as a social worker and provided services to clients that had HIV/AIDS.
 Vishnu witnessed many related deaths to this chronic disease which ignited the desire to find a holistic approach to compliment his current education was a must.
 To support this, he obtained certifications in Reiki, Shiatsu and preliminary training in Chinese Medicine.
 In 2001, while completing his shiatsu and holistic training in New York City, Vishnu met the love of his life, Luis, who lived in Philadelphia.
 A month before graduating, Vishnu was affected by 9/11 in New York City and this, along with his developing relationship with Luis, prompted him to relocate to Philadelphia a few months after.
 He continued career as a social worker, working for Child Protective Services while continuing his holistic training by receiving his yoga teacher certification through Yoga On Main.
 In 2003, Vishnu and was introduced to Ayurvedic Medicine (the sister and medical side of Yoga) as part of his yoga training, andyet again fell deeply in love.
 Vishnu felt that Ayurvedic Medicine was the complete comprehensive approach to healthcare and healing that tied together all his prior training.
 Ayurveda looks at the whole person by approaching their healing by putting them under one umbrella of body, mind and spirit.
 It was also during this time that he met his teacher Amma who initiated him and gave him the name Vishnu.

 Vishnu continued to integrate his yoga and Ayurveda education and training by night, while being a social worker by day.
 His passion continued to grow and he noticed how greatly Ayurveda and yoga could help everyone including his own partner, who had been living with HIV for many years.
 Luis' health declined and had little benefit from western medicine.
 Because of this, Vishnu introduced his partner to his first Ayurveda teacher who was able to help Luis to regained some of his health.
 Unfortunately, his partner decided to relocate out of state, never followed up with Ayurveda, died a couple years later.
 Vishnu grieved heavily from his loss.
-After seeing how a little bit of Ayurveda went a long way in his partners health he was passionately motivated to continue his studies in Ayurveda.
-Along this journey of Ayurveda, one experience led to another and Vishnu obtained further training and certifications through the American Institute of Vedic Studies, Ayurvedic Institute, Kerala Ayurveda Academy and Hindu University of America, where he earned his Masters of Ayurveda degree.
+After seeing how a little bit of Ayurveda went a long way in his partners' health he was passionately motivated to continue his studies in Ayurveda.
+Along this journey of Ayurveda, one experience led to another and Vishnu obtained further training and certifications through the American Institute of Vedic Studies, Ayurvedic Institute, Kerala Ayurveda Academy, California College of Ayurveda, and Hindu University of America, where he earned his Masters of Ayurveda degree.

 In 2009, like a "mouse following cheese" and after so much extensive personal healing with shamans, therapists, rebirthing, flower essence sessions, twelve step groups and education, Vishnu followed the direction of his inner guidance.
 He retired from social work to dive full force into the Ayurveda/Yoga Practice full-time.
 Consequentially, he wanted more training in the western model and decided to enroll in LaSalle University's Pre-Medical Program taking a year and a half of courses.

 Vishnu's passion is to assist and support others in their own journey toward balance by helping them to discover that all we are in search of is that which already resides within us.
 His life is and has been dedicated to serving others by helping their growth and transformation; supported by the power of nurturing touch.
-Through his experiences as a social worker, his own personal process and witnessing patients, close friends and loved ones suffering with ailments, chronic illnesses and emotional/mental imbalances, Vishnu was compelled to exploring life in its fullest.
+Through his experiences as a social worker, his own personal process and witnessing patients, close friends, and loved ones suffering with ailments, chronic illnesses and emotional/mental imbalances, Vishnu was compelled to exploring life in its fullest.
 He lives Ayurvedically and incorporates yoga in his personal daily practice as he maintains his own health requirements.

 Vishnu after having undergone the dark night of the soul was able to rise like the phoenix and transmute trauma into triumph; making impossibility become possible.
 From his desire for death to his embrace of life, Vishnu adamantly feels that healing begins from the inside out.
 He understands the importance of connecting to resources that can help lift the heavy weight of a traumatic life.
 He has discovered from first-hand experience how yoga, Ayurveda and all that he has learned and continues to learn from both western and eastern systems of medicine and philosophy, how all these things are instrumental in is his own recovery.
 Vishnu views the quality of his own life and his achievements as a testament of the work that can be done and of the potential that exists in all of us who desire to live a full life with health and happiness despite our past.
 This is what Vishnu has to offer to all that cross his path.
 His deepest desire is for everyone to live life as fully and happily as possible.